lezcano/geotorch/README.rst

 Of course, this ``with`` statement may be used simply inside the forward function where the parametrized layer is used several times.

 These ideas fall in the context of general parametrizations, where one wraps a tensor with a function, and rather than using a tensor ``X``, uses ``f(X)``.
 Particular examples of these are pruning, weight normalization and spectral normalization among others.
 This repository implements a framework to approach these kind of problems, which is currently a `PR #33344 <https://github.com/pytorch/pytorch/pull/33344>`_ in PyTorch.
+All the functionality of this PR is located in :example:`geotorch/parametrizations.py`.

 As every space in GeoTorch is, at its core, a map from a flat space into a manifold, the tools implemented here also serve as a building block in normalizing flows.
 Using a factorized space such as LowRank it is direct to compute the determinant of the transformation it defines, as we have direct access to the signular values of the layer.